postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ## Creating an API

-To access the API Builder, open __APIs__ from the left sidebar in the Postman app.
+To access the API Builder, open __APIs__ from the left sidebar in Postman.
 You can open and edit any existing APIs from here—Postman will automatically open the most recent version of an API by default.

 > If it is your first time using the API Builder, you can take a tour of its features by clicking **Start** from the **API** tab or from the **Create new API** modal.